Section 10: Support to Study Procedure

 10.10.3 We will normally communicate the outcome of the meeting within 5 working days.

-10.11 Fitness to study Appeal procedure
+10.11 Support to Study Appeal Procedure

 • The University has failed to follow its own procedure;